Are you an introvert? Do you struggle with recruiting or sponsoring in your direct sales business because you’re shy?

 |Like to observe||Enjoy joining in|

-The most important thing I want you to understand is that as an introvert you can be confident and outgoing.
-But then you’ll have to make some time for yourself to recharge and that’s perfectly fine.
+The most important thing I want you to understand is that you can be confident and outgoing as an introvert.
+But then you’ll have to make time for yourself to recharge, which is perfectly fine.

-Meanwhile, extroverts can be shy or lack in confidence, and that’s okay.
-Confidence and shyness are not set in stone, these things can be changed if you’re willing to work on it.
+Meanwhile, extroverts can be shy or lack confidence, and that’s okay.
+Confidence and shyness are not set in stone.
+These things can be changed if you’re willing to work on them.

-Now, let’s have a look at recruiting tips for introverts and shy people.
+Now, let’s look at recruiting tips for introverts and shy people.

 Visual recruiting ideas

-The worst mistake you can make is to do nothing at all to recruit.
+The worst mistake you can make is doing nothing to recruit.
 So make sure that you do something.

-The easiest place to start is with your display and drawing visual attention to the business opportunity.
+The best place to start is with your display and drawing visual attention to the business opportunity.

 Consider adding this to your display:

-- A shopping trolley with a sign saying something like “Do you want to be able to put more in your trolley?
-Join…. to make some extra cash!“
+- A shopping trolley with a sign saying, “Do you want to be able to put more in your trolley?
+Join…. to make some extra cash!”

 You can also add sticky notes to your catalog to draw attention to the business opportunity.
 You can write something like: “Could you sell these products?” or “Is this your opportunity?”

-Finally, I highly recommend adding recruiting information with your order form on a clip-board.
-That way people are bound to see it at check out time.
+Finally, I recommend adding recruiting information to your order form on a clipboard.
+That way, people are bound to see it at checkout time.

-Recruiting games are a structured way for you to talk about the business opportunity that isn’t boring.
+Recruiting games are a structured way to discuss business opportunities that aren’t boring.

-Games are a fun and relaxed way to introduce the career options, without being ‘salesy’ or pushy.
+Games are a fun and relaxed way to introduce career options without being ‘salesy’ or pushy.
 Guests are likely to be more receptive to the message when it’s shared in a fun way – especially if you add a little prize!